-On April 23, 1541, guided by the Turk, Coronado left Tiguex, taking with him every member of his army who was present at the time.
+On April 23, 1541, guided by the Turk, Coronado left Tiguex, taking every member of his army who was present.
 The march was first to Sicuye (the Pecos Pueblo), a fortified village five days distant from Tiguex.
 From this point, the route followed by the expedition has been the subject of considerable discussion.

-A.F.A.
-Bandelier, in his 1893 book, Gilded Man, said the general direction from Cicuye was northeast and that “on the fourth day he crossed a river that was so deep that they had to throw a bridge across it.
-This was perhaps the Rio de Mora, and not, as I formerly thought, the Little Gallinas River, which flows by Las Vegas, New Mexico.
-But it was more probably the Canadian River, into which the Mora River empties.”
+In his 1893 book, Gilded Man, A.F.A.
+Bandelier said the general direction from Cicuye was northeast and that “on the fourth day, he crossed a river that was so deep that they had to throw a bridge across it.
+This was perhaps the Rio de Mora and not, as I formerly thought, the Little Gallinas River, which flows by Las Vegas, New Mexico.
+But it was probably the Canadian River, into which the Mora River empties.”
 The same writer, in his reports of the Hemenway Archaeological Expedition, said that after crossing the river, Coronado moved northeast for 20 days when they changed course to almost east until he reached a stream “which flowed in the bottom of a broad and deep ravine, where the army divided, Coronado, with 30 picked horsemen, going north and the remainder of the force returning to Mexico.

-At the time the army divided in May, Coronado reckoned that he was 250 leagues from Tiguex.
-The separation was the scarcity of food for the men and the weakened condition of many of the horses, which were unable to continue the march.
-During the march to this point, a native kept insisting that the Turk was lying, and the Indians whom they met failed to corroborate the Turk’s account.
+When the army divided in May, Coronado reckoned that he was 250 leagues from Tiguex.
+The separation was the food scarcity for the men and the weakened condition of many horses, which could not continue the march.
+During the march to this point, a native insisted that the Turk was lying, and the Indians they met failed to corroborate the Turk’s account.

 Toward the latter part of August, Coronado left Quivira and started on his return trip.
-On October 20th, he was back in Tiguex, where he wrote his report to the king.
+On October 20, he was back in Tiguex, writing his report to the king.
 The army wintered again at Tiguex and started for New Spain in the spring of 1542, where they arrived the following fall.
 His report to the viceroy was coldly received, which seems to have piqued the gallant captain-general.
-Soon afterward, he resigned his position as governor of New Galicia and retired to his estate.
-True, his expedition was a failure, so far as finding gold and silver was concerned, but the failure was not the commander’s fault.
-On the other hand, the Spaniards gained accurate geographical information — accurate at least for that day — of a large section of the continent’s interior.
+Soon afterward, he resigned as governor of New Galicia and retired to his estate.
+His expedition was a failure, so far as finding gold and silver was concerned, but the failure was not the commander’s fault.
+On the other hand, the Spaniards gained accurate geographical information- at least for that day- of a large section of the continent’s interior.

 Four priests started with the expedition, including Father Marcos, who had previously been sent out to find the seven cities of Cibola, Juan de Padilla, Luis de Ubeda, and Juan de la Cruz.
 Father Marcos returned to Mexico with Juan Gallego in August 1541 and was not again mentioned in connection with the expedition.
 The other three friars remained as missionaries among the Indians, who killed them.
 Father Padilla was killed in Quivira, Father Cruz at Tiguex, and Father Ubeda at Cicuye.

 The next is the southwest border of Quivira, where Coronado first saw the hills along the Smoky Hill River.
-Another is the ravines mentioned by Castaneda as forming the eastern boundary of Quivira, which corresponds to the surface of the country about Fort Riley and Junction City.
-In addition to these landmarks, there have been found in southwestern Kansas several relics of Spanish origin.
-Professor J. A. Udden of Bethany College found in a mound near Lindsborg, Kansas, a Spanish chain mail fragment.
+Another is the ravines mentioned by Castaneda as forming the eastern boundary of Quivira, which corresponds to the country’s surface about Fort Riley and Junction City.
+In addition to these landmarks, several relics of Spanish origin in southwestern Kansas have been found.
+Professor J. A. Udden of Bethany College found a Spanish chain mail fragment in a mound near Lindsborg, Kansas.
 W.F.
 Richey of Harveyville, Kansas, presented to the State Historical Society a sword found in Finney County bearing a Spanish motto and Juan Gallego’s name near the hilt.
-Richey also reported the finding of another sword in Greeley County — a two-edged sword of the style of the Spanish rapier of the 16th century.
+Richey also reported finding another sword in Greeley County — a two-edged sword of the style of the Spanish dagger of the 16th century.
 And, near Lindsborg, the iron portion of a Spanish bridle and a bar of lead was marked with a Spanish brand.
 In light of all this circumstantial evidence, it is almost certain that Coronado’s expedition terminated somewhere near the Smoky Hill and Republican Rivers’ junction.

 One sad feature of the expedition was the Turk’s fate, whom Coronado put to death upon finding that the Indian had misled him.
-However, the poor native’s state of mind had no doubt been encouraged, if not actually inspired by the Spanish soldiers’ covetousness.
+However, the poor native’s state of mind had no doubt been encouraged, if not inspired, by the Spanish soldiers’ covetousness.